REIT investment with a bridging loan

 REITs are also a good way of introducing further investment diversification into your portfolio.

 As well as being a benefit, there is an obvious drawback of the 90% profit pay-out.
 Once these dividends have been paid out to investors, there is little to none left to purchase more property and debts can therefore be incurred.
 In business, debt is an acceptable way to fund investment, but property does can possess elevated risk.

 Property values can be susceptible to adverse market conditions, as seen in the past few years with Brexit.
 Therefore, if a REIT undertakes additional debt to purchase further property but the prices fall, the LTV will rise making it more risky debt.

 how to invest in a REIT with a bridging loan

 As well as providing fast and flexible loans for direct property purchase, bridging loans can also be provided business owners that seek funding for investment.
 Once an initial enquiry has been made, investors can find their terms agreed in principal within a matter of hours.
 Depending on the level of an investment needed, loans between £50,000 and £10,000,000 can be in place in just days.

-The loan will normally be secured against a property with interest typically starting from 0.75% and terms last from between 1-24 months depending on your exit strategy.
+The loan will normally be secured against a property and terms last from between 1-24 months depending on your exit strategy.
 Another beneficial feature is that adverse credit history and CCJs will be considered and no personal guarantees are required.